sigsum/sigsum/proposals/2025-10-stricter-policy-format.md

 defined group or witness, and the policy is allowed to define additional groups and witnesses that aren't actually used by the quorum definition.

-Open question: Should we also check that the set of log keys and the set witness keys are disjoint?
-Using same key for a log and a witness is a bit weird, but we do have needed domain separation for the signatures.
-And it doesn't seem that likely to happen by mistake and then make things break in only a subtle way.